sendwithus/competencies/competencies/jupyter.md

 - You know what Command mode and Edit mode are, and how to use each one.

-- You know how to evaluate a cell without mouse.
+- You know how to evaluate a cell without a mouse.

 - You know what Jupyter Kernels are, what they do, and how to switch between them.